-1.1.
-General principles
+1. General principles

-The following guidance is additional to the overall assessment framework presented in the Erasmus+ Guide for expert assessors.
+The following guidance is additional to the overall assessment framework presented in the 2022 Erasmus+ Guide for experts on quality assessment.
 The main principles of that Guide remain applicable unless a different instruction is provided in these guidelines or in the Programme Guide.